jnozzi/cocoadev.com/SiteContent/General/EliotSimcoe.markdown

 Eliot Simcoe - [11/24/84]

-Started programming at 9 with BASIC, moved to [[AppleScript]], [[REALbasic]], HTML, [[JavaScript]], Java, C, now Objective-C and loving it.
+Started programming at 9 with BASIC, moved to General/AppleScript, General/REALbasic, HTML, General/JavaScript, Java, C, now Objective-C and loving it.
 He has been working professionally since the age of 12 when he was given a job writing automation software for a local photography business:

 http://www.vantineimaging.com/